 The ESF functions include:

 - Safety injection actuation.
-The safety injection actuation shuts down the reactor (if it is still operating), maintains the reactor in a shutdown state (via injection of borated water), ensures sufficient core cooling to limit possible fuel damage.
+The safety injection actuation shuts down the reactor (if it is still operating), maintains it in a shutdown state (via injection of borated water), and ensures sufficient core cooling to limit possible fuel damage.

 - Containment spray actuation.
 The containment spray system is automatically actuated by a very high containment pressure signal.

 - Containment isolation.
-Redundant isolation valves and dampers, both inside and outside the containment building, are shut in all non-essential lines which penetrate the containment building to ensure no leakage from containment to the environment.
+Redundant isolation valves and dampers, inside and outside the containment building, are shut in all non-essential lines that penetrate the containment building to ensure no leakage from containment to the environment.